lsnt4/til/docker/remove-none-tagged-docker-images.md

 ### Question:
 Accidently when we create Docker images without a tag, sometimes it's not that much easy to remove that particular image.
 Even we used the `-f` flag, image removal will fail with a warning.

-In this case, let's assume that we have a image called `foo-image` without a tag.
+In this case, let's assume that we have an image called `foo-image` without a tag.

 ```shell
 $ docker images